tantawy97/EventSchedulingAndRegistration/README.md

 4. Database Connection
 The application connects to a PostgreSQL database.
 Use the following credentials:
  Server: localhost
  Username: postgres
 Password: postgres
 Port: 5433

-### Please Note ---
+### --- Please Note ---
-    if you want to create Admin please use this E-mail:
+    if you want to login by Admin please use this E-mail: Admin@Admin.com All Event And EventRegistration endpoints is Authorized only Admin Can create Event in this post endpoint:https://localhost:7081/api/Event
-        Admin@Admin.com